 There will be some limitations and exceptions to this pass-through deduction.
 For example, the deduction is phased out for owners of service businesses with a taxable income of $315,000 or more for married filing jointly/$157,500 for single filers.

 There are some additional complexities to the pass-through deduction depending on what type of business you operate.
 For example, the maximum deduction depends on your company’s total wages and capital investment.
 So be sure to talk with your accountant about what the new tax law means for you.

 Final Thoughts on How to Reduce Taxable Income

-When it comes to how to save tax, you can reduce the amount of taxes you pay if you take advantage of breaks and opportunities that are out there.
-It’s up to you (and your tax advisor) to discover new ways to lower taxes for your small business.
-This is especially important as you enter 2020.
+When it comes to how companies save tax, you can reduce the amount of taxes you pay if you take advantage of breaks and opportunities that are out there.
+It’s up to you (and your tax advisor) to discover new small business tax strategies.
 The moves you make now can potentially save you significant amounts of money this year and into the future.

 Next Steps: You’re busy.
 We get it.
 So why not let us do some work for you?
 By signing up for the weekly Small Biz Ahead Newsletter, you’ll receive hand-picked articles, How-Tos and videos covering the latest in small biz tools and trends.
 We’ll do the research while you spend your time where it counts: managing and growing your business.